 After hysterectomy changes to the shape and length of the vagina may mean that sex can become uncomfortable or painful.
 Ohnut is the first intimate wearable to allow women to control penetration depth.

 Removal of your ovaries will induce a surgical menopause.
-YES Organic Lubricants and Moisturisers can help you manage the vulvovaginal side effects of menopause.
+Our range of lubricants and vaginal moisturisers can help you manage the vulvovaginal side effects of menopause.

 Dilators can be a useful aid to help treat vaginismus, dyspareunia and manage post operative vaginal scar tissue.
 Soul Source silicone dilators are a kind alternative to traditional plastic dilators.